Tetrakern/fictioneer/API.md

 ### Schema

 The following schema defines all fields that can exist within the response, excluding fields that are empty or `null` unless stated otherwise.
 So if there are no chapters, the chapter node will be missing.
-Note that the response is paginated for performance reasons and all values are escaped.
+Mind that the response is paginated and cached for performance reasons.
+All values are escaped.

 | Field | Description |
 | :-- | :-- |